frankhart2018/typy/Doc/library/ctypes.rst

    ``ctypes.seh_exception`` with argument ``code`` will be raised, allowing an audit hook to replace the exception with its own.

-.. audit-event:: ctypes.call_function func_pointer,arguments foreign-functions
+.. audit-event:: ctypes.call_function func_pointer,arguments ctype-foreign-functions

    Some ways to invoke foreign function calls may raise an auditing event ``ctypes.call_function`` with arguments ``function pointer`` and ``arguments``.